CoderDojoTC/python-minecraft/docs/classroom/lab-instance.rst

    played Minecraft on your PC, visit the `Minecraft download page
    <https://minecraft.net/download>`_.
 Download and install the
    appropriate version for your operating system.

 #.
+You will need to log into Minecraft.
+The account name is printed on
+   the connection card.
+A mentor will need to log you in.
+If you are working through these exercises at home, use your personal Minecraft account.

+#.
 Create a profile and make sure it uses version ``release 1.7.10``
    of the game.
 The image below illustrates what a properly configured